The complete conference program (updated August 21st, 2019) is available for download.

-Of course, sightseeing and social events such as a welcome reception and a conference dinner will round up the conference.
+Sightseeing and social events such as a welcome reception and a conference dinner completed the conference.

-The social highlight will be the conference dinner on Wednesday, September 4th, in the historical Redoutensaal in the city center of Erlangen.
-Bit by bit, the String Quartet of the worldwide active Bamberg Symphonic Orchestra will contribute with a “piecewise concert” as a special apetizer between the courses.
+The social highlight was the conference dinner on Wednesday, September 4th, in the historical Redoutensaal in the city center of Erlangen.
+The String Quartet of the worldwide active Bamberg Symphonic Orchestra contributed with a “piecewise concert” as a special appetizer between the courses.